Qwil has been designed with one important goal in mind: for you to be able to communicate safely and securely with external clients.

 Log a conversation

 Chats are somewhere in-between email and phone in terms of record keeping.
-Not all chats are relevant and you may want to log the whole chat thread up to a certain point (to CRM systems for example), or file it under the client, or alternatively may just want to log / share a specific chat within the chat thread.
+Not all chats are relevant and you may want to log the whole chat thread up to a certain point (to CRM systems for example) or file it under the client, or alternatively, you may just want to log / share a specific message within the chat thread.

 How to do it:

 - Export a chat transcript: Staff members that are participants of a chat can export its content.
 A chat can be exported as a PDF file and its shared media can be exported as a zip file.

 - Copy a message link: You can share a link to a specific message in a chat.
 When a participant clicks on the link it will open a new tab and navigate to that message.
 This is also useful if you want to get staff and clients back to the chat thread (from email).